rob-myers/rob-myers.github.io/README.md

 ## TODO

-- use a "history device" which reads like .history and keeps track

-- can bring bg processed to foreground
 - implement tab completion

 - illustrate floyd-warshall via click on spawn-point and mousemove
 - avoid jerky fade in/out
 - avoid lag caused by floyd-warshall, or at least indicate it

+- can bring bg processed to foreground

 - string-pulling
 - actors move along them via css